MARTIMM/BSON/README.md

 ## CHANGELOG

+* 0.5.1 - Sending of double number to server with lower precision.
 * 0.5.0 - Added Buf to binary
 * 0.4.0 - Added processing of double number coming from server.
 Sending not yet possible.